MultiverseLearningProducts/swe/src/bootcamp/wk4/day3.md

 ## Overview of the day

-Today we start our group projects.
-Before we begin it will be very helpful to consider a little the stages of the software development life cycle.
+Today you start our group projects.
+Before we begin, let's discuss the 7 stages of the software development life cycle.

-There are 7 stages:

 1. Business needs
 1. Requirements engineering